DoHerasYang/DoHerasYang.github.io/_posts/2020-1-13 Text Processing.md

 + Manual: indexing by humans (using fixed vocabularies) / labour and training intensive
 + Automatic: Term manipulation (certain words count as the same term) / Term weighting (certain terms are more important than others) / Index terms must only derive from text

-> MeSH — Medical Subject Headings
+> MeSH — Medical Subject Headings (Manuall indexing)
 >
 > a very large controlled vocabulary for describing/indexing medical documents, e.g. journal papers and books.
 It provides a hierarchy of descriptors (a.k.a. subject headings).
 >